plan-research/project-minimization/docs/CompilationAndExceptions.md

 Additionally, `KotlincException` has two classes: one for general excepted compilation error and one for unparsed unexpected compilation error.

+## Exception Transformation

+After the exceptions are parsed and translated, they could be additionally transformed.
+The general transformation interface is [ExceptionTransformer][exception-transformer].
+It exposes an API to transform each type of exception.

+Kotlinc exception transformers has following implementations:

+* [PathRelativizationTransformer][path-relative-transformer] — makes paths in the exceptions relative to the projects' root.
+  Which allows comparing the exceptions

+## Exception Comparing

+In the current implementation a DD Property Checker ([SameExceptionPropertyTester][same-exception-checker]) supports an extendable checker via [ExceptionComparator][exception-comparator].
+This simple interface allows comparing two exceptions to equality.
+The current implementations are
+* [SimpleExceptionComparator][simple-comparator] is a comparator that uses Kotlin `equals()` for comparison.

 [build-exception-provider]: ../project-minimization-plugin/src/main/kotlin/org/plan/research/minimization/plugin/execution/gradle/GradleBuildExceptionProvider.kt

 [run-process-adapter]: ../project-minimization-plugin/src/main/kotlin/org/plan/research/minimization/plugin/execution/gradle/GradleRunProcessAdapter.kt